Doan5TB/Doan5TB/README.md

 - 👀 I’m interested in coding!
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on whatever give me new knowledge
-- 📫 How to reach me my gmail: tranthitamdoan23092007@gmail.com
+- 📫 How to reach me: tranthitamdoan23092007@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm from Vietnam and is 17 :D
 <!---